John McCausland

-John McCausland, Jr. (September 13, 1836 - January 22, 1927) was a brigadier general in the Confederate army, famous for the ransom of Hagerstown, Maryland, and the razing of Chambersburg, Pennsylvania, during the American Civil War.
+John McCausland Jr. (September 13, 1836 – January 22, 1927) was a Confederate States Army brigadier general during the American Civil War.
+He commanded the 36th Virginia Infantry and served in several campaigns in western and eastern Virginia, including the Battle of Fort Donelson, the Siege of Petersburg, and the Appomattox Campaign.

+McCausland is particularly associated with the burning of Chambersburg, Pennsylvania, in July 1864.
+During Jubal Early's campaign in Maryland and Pennsylvania, McCausland demanded a ransom from Hagerstown, Maryland, and later ordered the burning of Chambersburg after the town failed to provide the demanded payment.

 Early life and education

 McCausland was born in St. Louis, Missouri on September 13, 1836, the son of an immigrant from Ireland.
 Orphaned in 1843, he lived first with his grandmother until her death, then he and his brother went to live with his aunt Jane Smith near Point Pleasant, Virginia, now in Mason County, West Virginia.
 McCausland attended the Buffalo Academy in Putnam County, Then he traveled to Harrisonburg, Virginia, studied engineering at the Virginia Military Institute (VMI) and graduated with first honors in the class of 1857.
 In 1858, after a year of further studies at the University of Virginia in Charlottesville, Virginia, McCausland became an assistant professor of mathematics at VMI until 1861.
 In 1859 he and VMI professor Stonewall Jackson commanded a group of VMI cadets at the execution of John Brown at Charles Town for the uprising at Harpers Ferry.